NyteshadeXT/PF2e-Core-Vault/zz-Templates/GM Templates/Lore/Calendar/Template - Month.md

 > [!metadata|event]- Recurring Events
 > ```dataview
 > TABLE without id file.link AS "Name", join(aliases, ", ") AS Aliases, join(startdate, ", ") AS "Start Date", eventcategory AS "Category", join(location, ", ") AS Location
-> FROM "Campaign"
+> FROM "5-World"
 > WHERE econtains(monthofoccurrence, this.file.link) AND econtains(tags, "#Event") AND !econtains(eventtype, "Significant")
 > SORT startdate ASC

 > [!metadata|event]- Significant Events
 > ```dataview
-> TABLE without id file.link AS "Name", join(aliases, ", ") AS Aliases, join(startdate, ", ") AS "Start Date", eventcategory AS "Category", join(location, ", ") AS Location
+> TABLE without id file.link AS "Name", j5-Worldses, ", ") AS Aliases, join(startdate, ", ") AS "Start Date", eventcategory AS "Category", join(location, ", ") AS Location
-> FROM "Campaign"
+> FROM "5-World"
 > WHERE econtains(monthofoccurrence, this.file.link) AND econtains(tags, "#Event") AND econtains(eventtype, "Significant")
 > SORT startdate ASC